-Cellular phones OR ANY electronic devices (including headphones/air pods) may only be used in the hallway during the changing of classes, lunches, and as permitted by classroom teacher.
+Cellular phones OR ANY electronic devices (including headphones/air pods) may only be used in the hallway during the changing of classes and lunches within the cafeteria.
 There may be no unauthorized taking of pictures or videos at any time during the school day.
-Devices must be silenced and placed in the student backpack or teacher designated area once the student enters the classroom.
+Devices must be silenced and placed in the teacher designated area once the student enters the classroom or educational space.
 Devices must remain in those areas until the end of the period.
+Earbuds and all other electronic accessories also need to be turned off and stored away during class time.
 Earbuds, air pods, headphones, etc. may be used in the cafeteria and hallways; however, the volume must be at a level where students can hear any communication from a staff member.
-Earbuds and all other electronic accessories also need to be turned off and stored away during class time.
 Cell phones are not permitted to be used in the restroom and should not be taken into the restrooms.
-Students may leave it with the restroom monitor prior to entering the restroom.
 If expectations are not met, consequences may be imposed as follows:

-- Teachers will address initial classroom violation with the student.
-Subsequent violation(s) will result in a teacher-parent conversation. - Continued violations will be referred to the administration for consequences that can include suspension and taking of the phone for the remainder of the day. - Additional occurrences will result in a parent, student, and school conference to solve this recurring school violation.
+- Teachers will address initial classroom violation with the student. - Continued violations will be referred to the administration for consequences that can include student discipline and confiscation of the phone for the remainder of the day or additional days if deemed necessary.
+Note: all phones will be returned at 2:30pm. - Additional occurrences will result in a parent, student, and school conference to solve this recurring school violation.